mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

 Windows vs. Linux
 -----------------

+Azure Functions can be deployed either on Windows or Linux environments, depending on the plan settings.
+Which operating system provides faster cold starts?

 {{< chart_interval
     "coldstart_azure_bylanguageos"
     "Comparison of cold start durations between two operating systems" true >}}

+Interestingly, there's no clear winner.
+The median response time is lower on Windows, but Linux has tighter distribution.

+Node is consistently slower than .NET or Python.

 Is V2 Faster Than V1?